Network constraints on the mixing patterns of binary node metadata: Introduction

-Here we focus on calculating the bounds of assortativity in the special case in which the graph is undirected (edge $(i,j)$ can equivalently be written as $(j,i)$) and unweighted, without any self loops or multiedges, and the node metadata are restricted to binary values, e.g., gender of actors in social networks.
-This setting is relevant to settings such as the study of important phenomena such as gender homophily~\cite{jadidi2017gender} and related perception biases in social networks~\cite{lerman2016majority, lee2017homophily}.
-We provide methods to calculate bounds on the permissible range of assortativity under the assumption that specific properties of the network are fixed.
+Here we focus on calculating the bounds of assortativity in the special case in which the graph is undirected (i.e., edge $(i,j)$ can equivalently be written as $(j,i)$) and unweighted, without any self loops or multiedges, and the node metadata are restricted to binary values, e.g., gender of actors in social networks.
+This setting is relevant, for example, when studying important phenomena such as gender homophily~\cite{jadidi2017gender} and related perception biases in social networks~\cite{lerman2016majority, lee2017homophily}.
+We provide methods to calculate bounds on the attainable range of assortativity under the assumption that specific properties of the network are fixed.
 We focus on two types of properties: those relating to the network structure (specific degree sequence or specific graph topology) and those relating to the node metadata (proportion of nodes per category or specific assignment of nodes to categories).
-Considering all possible combinations of these network and metadata properties to keep fixed provides us with three different spaces of configurations (omitting the fourth combination as it corresponds to just the single network configuration that we observe): \begin{enumerate} \item the \textit{metadata-graph space} (mgs) -- the ensemble of configurations with a given degree sequence and proportion of metadata labels \item the \textit{graph space} (gs) -- the ensemble of configurations with a given degree sequence and specific node metadata assignment \item the \textit{metadata space} (ms) -- the ensemble of configurations with a specific topology and proportion of metadata labels. \end{enumerate} In the metadata-graph space the range of assortativity can be explored by computing $r$ over the set of all possible graphs with the observed degree sequence (the graph space) combined with set of all possible permutations of the metadata vector (the metadata space), i.e., a vector $\mathbf{c}$ in which each entry $c_i$ represents the metadata value of node $i \in \{1,...,n\}$ in the network.
-For this space, we present combinatorial bounds that represent the largest possible range of assortativity values since it contains both the graph space and the metadata space.
-Thus, bounding assortativity in metadata-graph space means bounding assortativity with respect to all the possible values it can assume within the other spaces.
-Similarly for the graph space~\cite{fosdick2016configuring} we present combinatorial bounds for the range of assortativity, $r$, for all the possible configurations of the observed degree sequence, but this time with the metadata vector fixed.
+Considering all possible combinations of these network and metadata properties provides us with three different spaces of configurations (omitting the fourth combination as it corresponds to just the single network configuration that we observe): \begin{enumerate} \item the \textit{metadata-graph space} (mgs) -- the ensemble of configurations with a given degree sequence and proportion of metadata values \item the \textit{graph space} (gs) -- the ensemble of configurations with a given degree sequence and specific node metadata assignment \item the \textit{metadata space} (ms) -- the ensemble of configurations with a specific topology and proportion of metadata values. \end{enumerate} In the metadata-graph space the range of assortativity can be explored by computing the assortativity coefficient over the set of all possible graphs with the observed degree sequence (the graph space) combined with set of all possible permutations of the metadata vector (the metadata space), i.e., a vector $\mathbf{c}$ in which each entry $c_i$ represents the metadata value of node $i \in \{1,...,n\}$ in the network.
+For this space, we present combinatorial bounds on the largest possible range of attainable assortativity values since it contains both the graph space and the metadata space.
+Thus, bounding assortativity in the metadata-graph space means bounding assortativity with respect to all the possible values it can assume within the other spaces.
+Similarly for the graph space~\cite{fosdick2016configuring} we present combinatorial bounds for the range of assortativity, $r$, for all possible configurations of the observed degree sequence, but this time with the metadata vector fixed.
 Finally, the range of assortativity in the metadata space is harder to bound analitycally, being strictly dependent on the topology of the network.
 Instead we explore the range via a complete enumeration (when computationally feasible~\cite{park2007distribution}) of all possible permutations of the metadata vector.
 For larger graphs we resort to heuristic methods.